-- Management will advise the Nominating and Governance Committee if any proposed transaction or series of transactions with a director will result in the director being classified as other than an independent director for purposes of all applicable rules.
+- Management will advise the Governance and Corporate Responsibility Committee if any proposed transaction or series of transactions with a director will result in the director being classified as other than an independent director for purposes of all applicable rules.

-- Management will provide the Nominating and Governance Committee with a report relating to any related party transactions covered by this Policy and, if management requests that the Nominating and Governance Committee or the Board of Directors approve a proposed transaction under this Policy, a report detailing the terms of the proposed transaction and how it complies with this Policy.
+- Management will provide the Governance and Corporate Responsibility Committee with a report relating to any related party transactions covered by this Policy and, if management requests that the Governance and Corporate Responsibility Committee or the Board of Directors approve a proposed transaction under this Policy, a report detailing the terms of the proposed transaction and how it complies with this Policy.

-- All transactions entered into under this Policy, whether exempted from approval or approved by the Nominating and Governance Committee, shall be reported to the Board of Directors.
+- All transactions entered into under this Policy, whether exempted from approval or approved by the Governance and Corporate Responsibility Committee, shall be reported to the Board of Directors.

-- If the Nominating and Governance Committee determines that a proposed transaction does not meet the criteria for approval by the Nominating and Governance Committee as set forth in this Policy, the Nominating and Governance Committee shall refer the matter to the Board of Directors.
+- If the Governance and Corporate Responsibility Committee determines that a proposed transaction does not meet the criteria for approval by the Governance and Corporate Responsibility Committee as set forth in this Policy, the Governance and Corporate Responsibility Committee shall refer the matter to the Board of Directors.
 The Board of Directors will determine whether the proposed transaction constitutes a conflict of interest, and whether to approve the transaction.
 Any approval of a transaction which is deemed to be a conflict of interest will constitute a waiver of the Code of Conduct and must be reported in appropriate filings with the SEC pursuant to the terms of the Code of Conduct.

-- If a proposed transaction between the Company and a director or officer or an affiliate is being considered at a meeting of the Nominating and Governance Committee or the Board of Directors, that director or officer shall recuse himself or herself from all discussions at such meeting except to the extent requested to answer questions about the proposed transaction.
+- If a proposed transaction between the Company and a director or officer or an affiliate is being considered at a meeting of the Governance and Corporate Responsibility Committee or the Board of Directors, that director or officer shall recuse himself or herself from all discussions at such meeting except to the extent requested to answer questions about the proposed transaction.